Mark-Cooper-Janssen-Vooles/integration-testing-c-/README.md

 - `dotnet new webapi -n TodoApi`
   - comes with Microsoft.AspNetCore.OpenApi and Swashbuckle.AspNetCore
-    - OpenApi provides annotations for using APIs
+    - OpenApi: provides annotations for using APIs
-    - Swagger has tools for documenting APIs
+    - Swashbuckle: Swagger has tools for documenting APIs (can use instead of postman)
 - `cd TodoApi`
 - `dotnet add package Microsoft.EntityFrameworkCore --version 7.0.0`
 - `dotnet add package Microsoft.EntityFrameworkCore.Sqlite --version 7.0.0`

+- Fill out the project
+  - create Models folder to house domain models
+    - create the TodoItem.cs in there ,
+  - create Data folder
+    - add TodoContext.cs
+    - in entityFrameworkCore this represents a 'session' and provides a way for us to access the database
+    - it describes managing the db and the connection
+  - Seed the database
+    - in the models folder, add a class 'DbInitializer'
+    - EnsureCreated() makes sure it exists. if it doesn't then it creates it.